 to make these roles their own."

-"The design team has created a universe on stage, a flexible environment
+"The design team has created a universe on stage, a flexible

-clip in and harness up.
+them literally clip in and harness up.
 It's part of the language of the

 piece. . . . we went to Argentina to see what it looks like if people are

 wearing harnesses and they're totally visible, and decided we liked that."